bluesky66-dev/kibana/x-pack/plugins/security_solution/cypress/README.md

 ## Test Artifacts

-When Cypress tests are run headless on the command line, artifacts are generated under the `target` directory in the root of Kibana as follows:
+When Cypress tests are run headless on the command line, artifacts are generated under the `target` directory in the root of HyperSec Kibana as follows:

 - HTML Reports
   - location: `target/kibana-security-solution/cypress/results/output.html`